angular/angular/aio/content/guide/structural-directives.md

 ### Microsyntax

 The Angular microsyntax lets you configure a directive in a compact, friendly string.
-The microsyntax parser translates that string into attributes on the `<template>`:
+The microsyntax parser translates that string into attributes on the `<ng-template>`:

 * The `let` keyword declares a [_template input variable_](guide/structural-directives#template-input-variable)
 that you reference within the template.
 The input variables in this example are `hero`, `i`, and `odd`.